SoPepo32/mavm/README.md

 "mavm_version" is the MAVM version the file uses.
 "description" is the file description, the data that will be displayed when the file is opened, along with the duration in seconds it will be displayed.

-## Using creator_mavm:
+## Using mavm_packager:

-Install Python (I recommend Python 3.10 because that's what I used for testing).
+First, install Python (I recommend Python 3.10 because that's what I used for testing).
-Second, install the dependencies from the "requirements_creador_mavm.txt" file.
+Second, install the dependencies listed in the "requirements.txt" file.
 Third, create the menus and metadata file.
-Fourth, create the file I specified.
-The file locations are differentiated by a line break.
+Fourth, create the file that specifies the file locations, separating them with a line break.
 Fifth, use the Python script to combine everything.
-It's important to have an MKV video file; its content isn't crucial since it won't be used during playback.

 Script usage:
 python3.10 creator_mavm.py --file_e -base_file- --files_r -txt_file_with_the_file_list- --file_out -output_file_.mavm-

+python3.10 mavm_packager.py -h
+For more information

 Version naming: